 Mittens are often warmer than gloves because the fingers are all together.
 If your snow tends to be a wet soggy snow, then find mittens that have a waterproof shell or bring along a few extra pairs.

 Remember that any exposed skin is at risk of frostbite in extreme cold, so wearing a neck warmer (gaiter) or scarf is a must.
 These also help cover the gap around the neck where the jacket stops and the hat or helmet begins.
 Goggles help cover more of the exposed face skin.
 So while they improve visibility, they also help keep the face warmer.

 One trick I’ve discovered for my toddlers is to wear an ear (head) band around their neck.
 It’s not as wide as a buff so is less bulky for them but still helps cover that gap around the neck.

 The magic balaclava

 Okay I will admit that I don’t wear a balaclava, but my kids do.
 In fact, our pink balaclava is my daughter’s first choice when it gets cold out.
 You get full coverage in one piece, ninja style.
-Easy.
-And, it fits under helmets and toques for extra warmth.
-I couldn’t resist posting this link below – although not practical under a helmet, it was just too cute!
+And yes, our balaclavas have been repurposed many many times for indoor Ninja play!

 Pocket hot pads